anibalbastiass/android.anibalbastias.moviesapp/README.md

     * presentation: This contains the Ui Models (Only needed for the UI) using mappers, and the ViewModels

-    * ui: Using Coil library for load images smoothly.
+    * ui: Using Landscapist Glide library for load images smoothly.
         * list: Contains 2 view components: Now Playing and Popular.
 Each one have own list for that.
         * detail: Simple fragment showing the detail data.